Comparisons11 min read

 Piktochart

-Piktochart has been around since 2012, and it's always had a clearer identity than most of its competitors.
-It's an infographic and visual report tool first — everything else is secondary.
-Look, that focus isn't a weakness.
-It's actually what makes Piktochart good at what it does, and I'd argue it's a more honest product because of it.
+Piktochart has been around since 2012, and it's always had a clearer identity than most competitors.
+It's an infographic and visual report tool first—everything else comes after.
+That focus isn't a limitation.
+It's actually what makes Piktochart strong at what it does, and I'd argue it's a more honest product because of it.

 Core Features

 The editor feels tighter and less overwhelming than Visme's.
-You don't get 47 sidebar options when you're trying to add a chart — you get the options you actually need.
-Piktochart's template library sits at 1,000+ templates, heavily weighted toward infographics, reports, and posters.
-Not the breadth of Visme, but solid quality and well-organized.
+You're not drowning in 47 sidebar options when you want to add a chart—you get what you actually need.
+Piktochart's template library has 1,000+ options, heavily weighted toward infographics, reports, and posters.
+Not as broad as Visme, but solid quality and well-organized.

 The AI infographic generator is Piktochart's most interesting 2025-2026 addition.
-Paste in raw text — a press release, a research summary, a blog post excerpt — and it converts that content into a structured infographic layout with appropriate icons and color schemes.
-It's not perfect, but it's surprisingly competent for text-heavy content conversions.
+Paste in raw text—a press release, research summary, blog excerpt—and it converts that into a structured infographic layout with icons and color schemes.
+It's not flawless, but it's surprisingly competent for turning text-heavy content into visuals.

-Piktochart Video (a separate but integrated feature) lets you create short-form visual videos, though it's more of a slideshow-to-video pipeline than a full video editor.
-Don't expect Premiere-level control here — it's not even close.
+Piktochart Video (separate but integrated) lets you make short-form visual videos, but it's more of a slideshow-to-video converter than a full video editor.
+Don't expect Premiere-level controls here.

 Pricing (as of early 2026)